CCBR/METRO/README.md

                               [--lowbind LOWBIND]
 ```

-This part of the documentation describes options and concepts for `./aasap input` sub command in more detail.
-With minimal configuration, the `predict` sub command enables you to generate prediction files for each mutated sequence identified in the aasap `run` sub command.
+This part of the documentation describes options and concepts for `./metro input` sub command in more detail.
+With minimal configuration, the `predict` sub command enables you to generate prediction files for each mutated sequence identified in the metro `run` sub command.

 #### 6.2 Required Predict Arguments